koustuvsinha/koustuvsinha.github.io/content/post/emacs_research_workflow/index.md

 ### Update the bibtex file {#update-the-bibtex-file}

 The bibtex generated by the `arxiv-get-pdf-add-bibtex-entry` function lacks a `file` item pointing to the pdf file.
 We will see why this item is useful in the next section.
-Assuming we need to add the full path of the downloaded pdf, I modify the `my/elfeed-entry-to-arxiv` function as follows:
+Assuming we need to add the full path of the downloaded pdf, the `my/elfeed-entry-to-arxiv` function can be modified as follows:

 ```elisp
 (defun my/elfeed-entry-to-arxiv ()